 TGbe Editor: Please revise the footnotes in this sub-clause as follows:

-1 For example, EPCS services in the United States is called National Security and Emergency Preparedness (NS/EP) service that includes the Government Emergency Telecommunications Service (GETS) and the Wireless Priority Services (WPS) and run on commercial wireline and cellular networks, respectively [11787]. in multiple countries provide priority for voice and data exchanges on public networks.
+1 For example, EPCS services in the United States is called National Security and Emergency Preparedness (NS/EP) service that includes the Government Emergency Telecommunications Service (GETS) and the Wireless Priority Service[10193] (WPS) and run on commercial wireline and cellular networks, respectively [11787]. in multiple countries provide priority for voice and data exchanges on public networks.
 EPCS priority access is intended to provide capabilities to support such priority services on IEEE 802.11-based networks.

 2 Priority access capabilities to support these services in other types of networks are defined in appropriate international standards, (e.g., the Multimedia Priority Service (MPS) was defined in 3GPP for use in wireless cellular networks [11788]).